trevorforrey/trevorforrey.github.io/_posts/projects/2018-04-03-subway-shibori.md

 {:.image}
 ![Alt text](assets/img/subwayShibori/gallery_shot.JPG "My Title")

-Subway Shibori is a piece I made in a Fashion+Tech class I recently took.
+Subway Shibori is a piece I made in a Fashion+Tech class I took.
 The piece was shown at the MRS Materials Research Society Conference, held at the Phoenix Convention Center.
-It was also shown at the Scottsdale Fashion Square over the summer.
+It was also shown at the Scottsdale Fashion Square.

 {:.image}
 ![Alt text](assets/img/subwayShibori/runway_shot.png "My Title")